jorinvo/me/content/post/internship-in-bangkok.md

 It was not that difficult to find an international tech company over there where I was welcome.
-Even though the  startup scene is not as big as in other cities, Bangkok is still big enough to have a few startups with an international team where where English is the common language.
+Even though the  startup scene is not as big as in other cities, Bangkok is still big enough to have a few startups with an international team where English is the common language.

 I applied with the usual procedure including a form on their website, a CV, a [Github][gh] link, a link to my [blog][blog] and multiple Skype interviews.

 Next step was to get all the paperwork figured out to apply for a visa.
-I received a temporary contract via E-mail and applied for a three months visa.
+I received a temporary contract via E-mail and applied for a three-month visa.

 Arriving in Thailand, I still had a couple of days to get settled.
 Luckily it was not my first time there and I even had a place to stay.